REVEAL Data Privacy Notice for Participants

 7. Sharing your data

 Any personal data that identifies you will be collected and managed by the research team at the University of Oxford.
 It will not be shared with anyone else, except to obtain health information about you from the health registries as described.
-None of the data provided by health registries will be shared outside of the University of Oxford.

 Data that does not include your personal identifiers has previously been shared with Merck, Sharp & Dohme (Merck) as part of the contractual agreements for the period of study that you were taking the medications, and during the two-year post-trial follow-up period.
 Merck previously funded the study and provided the treatments.
 Your data will not be shared routinely with Merck or others whilst the extended follow-up study is ongoing.

-At the end of the extended follow-up study in 2033, de-identified data (from which you cannot be identified) may be shared with other research groups who are doing similar research.
+At the end of the extended follow-up study in 2034, anonymised data (from which you cannot be identified) may be shared with other research groups who are doing similar research.
 This information will not identify you, nor will it be combined with other information in a way that could identify you.
 Other researchers will only be permitted to use the information for health and care studies.
 It will not be used to contact you, affect your care, or used to make decisions about future services available to you, such as insurance.

 8. Transfer of your data outside of the European Economic Area (EEA)